lched/python_motion/readme.md

 SMPL models can't be distributed with this software because of SMPL license.

 :warning: This repository is still very much a work in progress (for example there are two bvh files/processing, how confusing right?).
 I'm just making it public if it can help someone.

-test_smpl.pkl is from AISTpp and uses their specification: up is along Z-axis.